hexadecimalH/cicada-docs/_docs/diving-in/views.md

     }
 ```

-Next step is to initialize it into our controller and to use it as a private variable
+The next step is to initialize it into our controller and to use it as a private variable.
 ```php
 <?php